KiandaBPM/docs/content/docs/platform/rules/kianda-AI/text-analysis.md

 ## Before you get started

-To be able to use the Text analysis rule, there a couple of prerequisites needed in your process. to use both functions, your process needs a **Text box field** which will represent the text that is **targeted** during **Text analysis**.
+To be able to use the Text analysis rule, there a couple of prerequisites needed in your process.
+To use both functions, your process needs a **Text box field** which will represent the text that is **targeted** during **Text analysis**.
 To learn more on how to add a text box to your process, go to [Text box control](/docs/platform/controls/input/textbox/).

 To use the **Sentiment analysis** function, you need the following: